FAQ / Frequently Asked Questions

 As a general rule: you are expected to have the appropriate level of German to carry out your study/research project in Germany .

-Applicants for the One-year-grant for postgraduates and the One-year-grant for PhD students, Postdocs and Junior Academics are required to sit a DAAD language test.
+Applicants for the Study Scholarship and the Research Grant - One-Year Grant are required to sit a DAAD language test.
 This test is intended to indicate the level of proficiency in the German language.
 There is no specific pass mark.
-Only candidates who speak no German at all and whose course/project is entirely conducted in English (please provide proof) are exempt.
+Candidates applying for a degree course taught entirely in English or whose research will be conducted in English only and English is also the working language are exempt.

 7) If short-listed for a grant, do I have to attend an interview?